EngineHub/WorldEditDocs/source/commands.rst

         **Description**,"Rotate the contents of the clipboard

         Non-destructively rotate the contents of the clipboard.
         Angles are provided in degrees and a positive angle will result in a clockwise rotation.
 Multiple rotations can be stacked.
-Interpolation is not performed so angles should be a multiple of 90 degrees.
+Interpolation is not performed so angles should be a multiple of 90 degrees."
-"
         **Permissions**,"``worldedit.clipboard.rotate``"
         **Usage**,"``//rotate <yRotate> [xRotate] [zRotate]``"
           ``<yRotate>``,"Amount to rotate on the y-axis"